-Through Parent University, Educare Chicago offers opportunities for parent workshops and other parent engagement activities.
+Our Parent University offers various workshops and other parent engagement activities.
 Each year in the enrollment packet, Educare Chicago asks parents to complete a survey on parent interests in training, learning opportunities and other activities in the program.
 This information is used to create a series of sessions specifically for our parents.
 Past activities have included: credit building, finances, co-parenting, CPR, navigating the IEP process in Chicago Public Schools, wellness, vision board planning and summer activities for parents and their family.